ccmehil/star_coords/docs/usage.md

 > http://10.0.0.1:8080?cmd=planet&object=mars

-Another [Apple Shortcut](https://www.icloud.com/shortcuts/8eb5d1e27f044187959cbe59aadaaea7) I made is to interact with the server while looking for a planet.
+Another [Apple Shortcut](https://www.icloud.com/shortcuts/cc36a75e4ef843f687242abfc9845b84) I made is to interact with the server while looking for a planet.
 Siri will even react via voice input over your Apple Watch or by asking "Hey Siri"

 ![Notifications from the Shortcut](IMG_PLANET_NOT.jpeg "Notifications")

 To stop the server once it is running you will need to make an HTTP request.

 > http://10.0.0.1:8080?cmd=exit

+Also an [Apple Shortcut](https://www.icloud.com/shortcuts/196ff03a109146a9ae3f5a11a2602fa5) to quickly perform the action.